MakaylaMR/cpnt260-a3/README.md

 # Website Mockup
 ## Author/Creator: Makayla Martineau Raymundo
 ## Context
 This website in simple terms shows off my Jeep and my partner's Jeep.
-This site includes; a hero section, a horizontal navigation bar that turns into a hamburger menu at small enough screen sizes, a contact section, a gallery and a footer.
+This site includes; a hero section, a horizontal navigation bar that turns into a hamburger menu at small enough screen sizes, a contact section and a footer.

 ## Attributions
 | Author/Creator| Original Work          | License  |